The Basics of Psychedelic Therapy

 Trauma refers to any event that causes an intensely negative emotional response in an individual.
 These events can range from experiencing or witnessing violence, natural disasters or even long-term abuse.
 Trauma can have a profound and lasting impact on one’s mental health, leading to conditions such as post-traumatic stress disorder (PTSD) and anxiety.

-Individuals with trauma related disorders often experience intrusive thoughts, flashbacks and mood changes that severely affect their quality of life.
+Individuals with trauma-related disorders often experience intrusive thoughts, flashbacks and mood changes that severely affect their quality of life.
 They may also have difficulty forming and maintaining healthy relationships, which can further exacerbate their mental health issues.

 It is worth noting that the effects of trauma are not limited to the individual affected by it.
 Traumatized individuals may find it challenging to interact with others in social environments such as school or work, affecting the wider community as well.